neonwatty/easy_ec2/README.md

   Threshold: 0.99
 ```

+This example configuration - along with a simple startup script - can be found in the examples directory.

 Using `easy_ec2` and this configuration `config.yaml` the same task - instantiating an `ec2` instance - can be accomplished via the command line as follows:

 ```bash